MoMeak9/MC-official-website/README.en.md

 ## About the Project

+This project is more likely a demo of several frontend technology stacks.
+It also provides basical website arrangement and tool configurations.
+Meanwhile, Eslint and TypeScript are used in this project as well.

 **About Nuxt and statics**

 Due to the use of Vuetify component library, due to some of its components in the IMPLEMENTATION of THE SSR is not suitable for Nuxt, resulting in the problem of nodes are not worth one, so the static rendering export is used.